codeandwine/AdventureGame/README.md

 ## 7. Refactoring of code

-The first evidence of refactoring is creating the function print_pause() as pausing is code used many throughout and would increase the length of the program significantly if done individually.
+The first evidence of refactoring is creating the function print_pause() as pausing is code used throughout and would increase the length of the program significantly if done individually.

 ```Python
 def print_pause(message, seconds):